 Language Requirements: Students must complete the eighth semester in their main language (Chinese, Japanese, or Korean) by the time they either undergo the Second-Year Review or complete their fourth semester of coursework.

-No special program requirements, except in Medieval History: Students are expected to demonstrate competence in two foreign languages, usually one medieval and one modern.
-Language proficiency can be demonstrated either by course work or examination.
+No special program requirements, except in Medieval History: Students must demonstrate proficiency in two foreign languages, usually one medieval and one modern.
+(For the definition of proficiency, see Ph.D.
+Language Requirements, p.
+17.)